rubensancor/Organisation_language_twitter/README.md

 # Organisation_language_twitter

-This dataset contains tweets from members of 5 different organisations employed to analyse if they use specifical languages differentiable among organisations.
+This dataset contains tweets from members of 5 different organisations employed to analyse if they use specific languages differentiable among organisations.
 For the dataset, we gathered organisations that have several members and from diverse fields:

 - Organisation A is an NGO focused on humans’ rights.
 - Organisation B is a multinational aerospace corporation.